tongwu-msft/azure-rest-api-specs/index.md

 * [Configure a client application to access a web API](/azure/active-directory/develop/quickstart-configure-app-access-web-apis)
   * Add permission requests as required by the scopes defined for the API, in the "Add permissions to access your web API" section.

-Now that you've completed registration of your client application, you can move to your client code, where you create the REST request and handle the response.
+Now that you've completed registration of your client application, move on to your client code where you create the REST request and handle the response.

 ## Create the request